-Organisation Standards The Scottish Courts and Tribunals Service If you are a witness, we will update you on the progress of the court case at least once per hour and advise you when you can leave the court; We will provide separate waiting rooms for prosecution and defence witnesses, and access to refreshments; If you are entitled to give your evidence to court by live TV link, we will meet you on the day and explain the process for giving your evidence to court; We will respond to requests received on behalf of witnesses, for court familiarisation visits, within 3 working days of receipt; and If you want to know what support is available to you when you arrive at court, we will direct you to the Witness Service or other support services which are present in the court building.
+Organisation Standards The Scottish Courts and Tribunals Service If you are a witness, we will update you on the progress of the court case at least once per hour and advise you when you can leave the court; We will provide separate waiting rooms for prosecution and defence witnesses, and access to refreshments; If you are entitled to give your evidence to court by live TV link, we will meet you on the day and explain the process for giving your evidence to court; We will respond to requests received on behalf of witnesses, for court familiarisation visits, within 3 working days of receipt; and • If you want to know what support is available to you when you arrive at court, we will direct you to the Witness Service or other support services which are present in the court building.

-Scottish Prison Service1.
-For those who have joined the Victim Notification Scheme (VNS), information that you are entitled to receive under section 16(3) of Criminal Justice (Scotland) Act 2003 will be provided to you by the Scottish Prison Service (SPS) within two working days.
-This consists of the following: The date of the prisoner's release (other than being granted ten release); If the prisoner dies, his date of death; If the prisoner has been transferred out of our custody; That the prisoner is, for the first time, entitled to be considered temporary release; That the prisoner is unlawfully at large; or That the prisoner who was released or was unlawfully at large h been returned to custody.
-2. If you write to SPS about any matter concerning the Victim Noti Scheme, they will respond within 5 working days.
-3. Where a telephone enquiry cannot be answered by SPS at the tim will call you back within one working day.
-4. For those of you who have joined the Victim Notification Scheme, a have expressed a desire to make representations in relation to lice conditions under section 17 of the Criminal Justice (Scotland) Act 2 SPS will write to you no less than two weeks before any decision w taken for release: On Home Detention Curfew; On the first occasion that the prisoner is considered for temporary release; or By the Parole Board for Scotland.
-5. For those victims of offenders sentenced to less than 18 months, th notify you of the date of release or escape of the offender within 2 working days of confirmation that you are an eligible victim.
-They w this either in writing or by telephone where you have provided a current number. nporary for as ification ne, they and nce 2003, vill be
+Organisation Standards Scottish Prison Service For those who have joined the Victim Notification Scheme (VNS), information that you are entitled to receive under section 16(3) of the Criminal Justice (Scotland) Act 2003 will be provided to you by the Scottish Prison Service (SPS) within two working days.
+This consists of the following: The date of the prisoner's release (other than being granted temporary release); If the prisoner dies, his date of death; If the prisoner has been transferred out of our custody; That the prisoner is, for the first time, entitled to be considered for temporary release; That the prisoner is unlawfully at large; or That the prisoner who was released or was unlawfully at large has been returned to custody.
+If you write to SPS about any matter concerning the Victim Notification Scheme, they will respond within 5 working days.
+Where a telephone enquiry cannot be answered by SPS at the time, they will call you back within one working day.
+For those of you who have joined the Victim Notification Scheme, and have expressed a desire to make representations in relation to licence conditions under section 17 of the Criminal Justice (Scotland) Act 2003, SPS will write to you no less than two weeks before any decision will be taken for release: